-Keywords: handoffs, team communication, ISBAR, patient safety.
+Keywords: handoffs, team communication, ISBAR, patient safety

 Abstract

-Background: Promoting quality and patient safety is one of the health policy pillars of the Israeli Ministry of Health.
-Communication between health care professionals is extremely important and can be improved using a standardized well-known handoff tool, such as the ISBAR (Introduction, Situation, Background, Assessment, Recommendations).
-The purpose of this paper is to present the implementation process and results from a national project of team communication using a standardized tool.
+Background: Promoting quality and patient safety is one of the health policy pillars of Israel’s Ministry of Health.
+Communication among health care professionals is of utmost importance and can be improved using a standardized, well-known handoff tool such as the Introduction, Situation, Background, Assessment, Recommendations (ISBAR) framework.
+The purpose of this article is to present the implementation process and results of a national project that used a standardized tool for team communication.

-Methods: A national interventional project included process implementer teams from seventeen general hospitals in Israel.
-Interventions focused on nursing and medical staff communication, utilizing the ISBAR instrument, when transferring patients from ICUs to medical /surgical wards.
-The project evaluation was based on the participants' assessment and satisfaction of the handoff process.
+Methods: This national interventional project included process-implementation teams from 17 general hospitals in Israel.
+Interventions focused on communication between nursing and medical staff members using the ISBAR instrument when transferring patients from intensive care units to medical or surgical wards.
+The project evaluation was based on the participants’ assessment of and satisfaction with the handoff process.

-Results: A positive effect of utilization of the ISBAR instrument during handoffs was found in all aspects examined.
-At the conclusion of the project, fewer team members reported a lack of significant information, better data flow, less communication errors, and a greater number of team members reported using a uniform form.
-Nurses expressed more satisfaction at the conclusion of the project while there were no differences in satisfaction among physicians.
+Results: A positive response to the use of the ISBAR instrument during handoffs was found in all aspects of the instrument that were examined.
+At the conclusion of the project, fewer team members reported experiencing a lack of significant information, and more team members reported better data flow and fewer communication errors.
+A greater number of team members also reported using a uniform form.
+Nurses expressed more satisfaction than did physicians at the conclusion of the project.
+No changes in satisfaction were found among physicians.

-Conclusions: Implementation of a safety project at the national level requires careful planning and close involvement of the participating teams.
-Using a standardized instrument and a well-defined process, with external control to monitor and manage the project is required for success.
-The disparities between nurses and physicians necessitate a different approach for each profession in planning and executing a similar project in the future.
+Conclusions: Implementation of a safety project at a national level requires careful planning and the close involvement of the participating teams.
+A standardized instrument, a well-defined process, and external controls to monitor and manage the project are essential for success.
+Disparities found in the responses of nurses versus physicians suggest the need for a different approach for each profession in planning and executing a similar project in the future.

 Introduction

-One of the main goals of the Israeli Ministry of Health (MOH) is to advance activities to promote quality and safety in the health care system.
-One method to reach this goal is to encourage patient safety programs, to develop policies and procedures to prevent adverse events by identifying areas of weakness and to initiate possible solutions (1).
-One of the areas identified by risk managers with weak performance related to communication between departments.
+One of the main goals of the Israeli Ministry of Health (MOH) is to promote efforts to improve quality and safety in the health care system.
+Approaches to achieving this goal include implementing patient safety programs and developing policies and procedures for the prevention of adverse events, as well as identifying areas of weakness and initiating possible solutions (1).
+A major area of weakness identified by risk managers is communication between departments.

-National safety projects can be a good platform for implementing change.
-Communication between teams is an integral part of patient care and is of utmost importance to ensure patient safety (2-4).
-Sub-optimal communication between health care providers is a common issue resulting in medical errors (5, 6) and medical malpractice lawsuits (7, 8).
-Therefore, focusing on communication between health care providers is essential for ensuring safety and quality of care (9).
+National safety projects can be an effective platform for implementing change.
+Communication between teams is an integral part of patient care and is of paramount importance in ensuring patient safety (2–4).
+Suboptimal communication between health care providers is a common issue and may result in medical errors (5,6) and medical malpractice lawsuits (7,8).
+Therefore, effective communication between health care providers is essential for ensuring safety and quality of care (9).

-While handing off patients from one unit to another, communication is of vital importance for transfer of necessary patient information to ensure continuity of care (6).
-This point has a high potential for the transfer of incorrect or missed information, thus constituting a safety hazard(3, 4) .
-Typically, the verbal handoff is mostly a non-structured conversation, yet contains highly important information required for the proper continuity of care (10).
-Handoff failures are common, widespread and can lead to delays in diagnosis and treatment and adverse events (11, 12).
+When patients are transferred from one unit to another, it is vitally important to communicate necessary patient information to ensure continuity of care (6).
+The potential for the transfer of incorrect information, or for information to be missing constitutes a safety hazard (3,4).
+While a patient transfer is usually accompanied by verbal handover in the form of a unstructured conversation, that conversation actually contains highly important information required for effective continuity of care (10).
+Unfortunately, communication failures during patient transfers are widespread and can lead to delays in diagnosis and treatment and to adverse events (11,12).

-In 2006, the International Joint Commission (JCI) delineated the need for structured communication during patient transfers and defined the requirements for utilization of a structured tool (13).
-Other organizations (World Health Organization, the Australian Council for Safety and Quality in Health Care, Society of Hospital Medicine) also adopted this recommendation for handoffs within hospitals (14-16).
+In 2006, the International Joint Commission identified the need for structured communication during patient transfers and defined requirements for the use of a structured tool (13).
+Other organizations, including the World Health Organization, the Australian Council for Safety and Quality in Health Care, and the Society of Hospital Medicine, also adopted this recommendation for patient transfers within hospitals (14–16).